 • Religion and Culture

 • Biblical Interpretation

-Required courses (9 credits) include: Introduction to Theological Reflection and Study; Critical Methodology (may be fulfilled by taking 3 credits in scripture, church history, or one of the theological disciplines); and an Interdisciplinary Seminar (taken in the final year of study).
+Required courses (12 credits) include: Introduction to Theological Research and Writing; Advanced Theological Research and Writing; Critical Methodology (may be fulfilled by taking 3 credits in scripture, church history, or one of the theological disciplines); and an Interdisciplinary Seminar (taken in the final year of study).

 1) Biblical Studies (Old Testament, New Testament, Hebrew, and Greek)

 2) Christian Tradition (Church History, Theology, and Global Christianity)

 3) Faith and Practice in Contemporary Society (Ethics, Religion and Culture, Christian Education, Spirituality, Music, Practical Theology)